naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

+**May 2, 2019**.
+The latest [blog post](/blog/childcare-and-parental-inclusion/) from the Diversity & Inclusion committee introduces initiatives to help attendees balance professional and family commitments.
+{: .notice--info}

 **May 1, 2019**.
 The Publicity &amp; Social Media Co-Chairs are looking for volunteers to live-tweet the conference!
 Read more in the latest [blog post](blog/livetweet-sign-up/).
 {: .notice--info}